custom-components/nordpool/README.md

 ### Option 1: HACS

-Under HACS -> Integrations, select the hamburger menu in the top right corner and add 'https://github.com/erlendsellie/priceanalyzer/' as an integration.
+Under HACS -> Integrations, select the 'Three dots' icon in the top right corner and add 'https://github.com/erlendsellie/priceanalyzer/' as an integration.
 It will searchable as 'priceanalyzer'.
 Click it, and select 'Download this repository with Hacs'.
 Then restart Home Assistant, and go to the integrations page to configure it.
 It will then create a new sensor, sensor.priceanalyzer in your installation.